Paul-Uchenna/One-Commit-Per-Day/April - Daily Development Notebook/10-04-2024(Openclassroom).md

 Today, I coded for 2 hours, which corresponds to 4 pomodoros of 30 minutes each with a 3-minute break between each pomodoro.

 I started a new course on OpenClassrooms titled [Become a Full Stack Developer with Node.js, Express, and MongoDB](https://openclassrooms.com/fr/courses/6390246-passez-au-full-stack-avec-node-js-express-et-mongodb).

+- I have completed the first chapter, "Create a simple Express server";